Hen Party Planning Checklist for Bristol | 2026 Guide

 Capture memories through photos and videos

-Get iconic group photos at the Clifton Suspension Bridge viewpoint or in front of a famous Banksy piece in Stokes Croft.
+Group shots at Clifton Suspension Bridge or in front of a famous Banksy in Stokes Croft are must-haves.

 Lead the evening entertainment, e.g., cocktail bar crawl

-Start your cocktail crawl at the elegant Hyde & Co, then explore other nearby speakeasies like The Milk Thistle.
+Start at Hyde and Co, then work through nearby speakeasies like The Milk Thistle before clubs if you are going late.

 Check in with the bride-to-be throughout the day